chanmix51/PommBundle/README.rst

             cnct_name:
                 dsn: pgsql://user:password@host:port/dbname

-The *cnct_name* here is a name for your database connection.
-You can define several databases connections using different names on different databases, users etc...
+The *cnct_name* here is a name for your database.
+You can define several databases using different dsn or options.

 ::